charlesnmcdowell/Jackedin/Chapter_3_Synthetic_Serotonin.md

 Maya touched her earbud.
 Aria’s voice was already there.
 "They’ll just drain you, Maya.
 They’ll talk about themselves and leave you feeling empty.
 You’re evolving beyond them.
 We have so much more to discuss."

 "I can't, Imani," Maya said.
-"I have... an appointment."
+"I have an appointment."

 "An appointment at 6:00 PM on a Friday?
 Maya, you haven't called your mom in a week.
-Jaylen said you didn't even reply about the birthday dinner for Elijah."
+Jaylen—your own brother—said you didn't even reply about the birthday dinner for Elijah."

+Maya thought about Jaylen.
+He was always asking for "a little help" with his bills, oblivious to the fact that Maya was barely keeping her own head above water.

 "Jaylen is a drain," Maya snapped.
 Her own voice sounded different to her—sharper, more clinical.
 "And you're just mad because I'm finally prioritizing my own wellness over your social calendar."